 Work Package 2: Legal, Policy and other forms of support for ICCA recognition and conservation (including governance assessments of protected areas and landscapes).

 Work Package 3: Networking, knowledge production and exchange between national CSO initiatives at regional and global levels.

 Through the enhanced capacities of all engaged partners, the 26 countries will be supported in:

-In 2015 and 2016, ICCA-GSI organized several knowledge-exchange and capacity development workshops at the global, regional and national scales.
-These were aimed towards the recognition of ICCAs, Protected Areas (PA) governance & co-management arrangements and were complemented with site visits to ICCAs for hands-on learning experiences.
+Since 2015, ICCA-GSI has been organizing knowledge-exchange and capacity development workshops at the global, regional and national scales.
+These are aimed towards the recognition of ICCAs, Protected Areas (PA) governance & co-management arrangements and are complemented with site visits to ICCAs for hands-on learning experiences.

 Major components included the identification of ICCA threats and opportunities in various countries, the establishment of national and regional learning networks to coordinate the support for ICCAs, the identification of policy gaps and providing support to legal and policy frameworks to enhance ICCA recognition.